A Coupled Markov Chain Approach to Credit Risk Modeling: Maximum Likelihood Approach to Parameter Estimation

-is assumed to be known.
-Given a set of realizations of the rating process for $N$ firms $X =(x^1, \ldots, x^T) \in \Rd^{(N, T)}$ of the $N$ dimensional process $X^t$ for different rating and industry classes over a period of $T$ time steps, we want to estimate the parameters $Q = (q_{i,j})_{i,j}$ and the joint probability mass function $P_\chi$ for $\chi = (\chi_1, \ldots, \chi_M)$ by a maximum likelihood approach.
-Since we model rating transitions via a coupled Markov chain approach, $X$ provides us with $N(T-1)$ realizations of the process \eqref{model} (for different industry classes and rating classes), but only with $(T-1)$ (hidden) joint realizations of $\chi = (\chi_1, \ldots, \chi_M)$.
+Given a set of realizations of the rating process for $N$ firms $x =(x^1, \ldots, x^T) \in \Rd^{N \times T }$ of the $N$ dimensional process $X^t$ for a period of $T$ time steps, we estimate the parameters $Q = (q_{i,j})_{i,j}$ and the joint probability mass function $P_\chi$ for $\chi = (\chi_1, \ldots, \chi_M)$.
+Since we model rating transitions as coupled Markov chains, $x$ provides us with $N(T-1)$ realizations of the process \eqref{eq:model}, but only with $(T-1)$ (hidden) joint realizations of $\chi = (\chi_1, \ldots, \chi_M)$.
 It follows that we can analyze every time step separately, but have to take into consideration the joint behavior of moves within each step.
-In the following we derive the likelihood function by conditioning.
+In the following, we derive the likelihood function by conditioning.